h-shimamoto/dpdk-ovs/docs/00_Overview.md

 ### QEMU

 QEMU 1.6.2 has been modified by adding a modified Inter-VM Shared Memory (IVSHMEM) PCI device that allows for an Intel® DPDK hugepage to be shared with an Intel® DPDK application in the guest.
 This allows for very fast zero-copy communication with the accelerated Open vSwitch.
-This code can be found in `qemu/hw/misc/ivshmem.c`
+This code can be found in `qemu/hw/misc/ivshmem.c`.

 ### Open vSwitch

-Open vSwitch 2.0 has been modified adding a user-space dpif provider accelerated by the Intel® DPDK.
+Open vSwitch 2.1.2 has been modified, adding a user-space dpif provider accelerated by the Intel® DPDK.
 This code is provided in `openvswitch/datapath/dpdk/`.

 ______

 ## Guest Applications

-* `ovs_client` application: Sample application to demonstrate ivshmem method.
-This code is provided in `guest/ovs_client`
+* `ovs_client` application: Sample application to demonstrate IVSHMEM method.
+This code is provided in `guest/ovs_client`.

 More detailed information can be found in the [Sample Applications][doc-sample-apps] section.